c0deta1ker/SnapVac3D/README.md

-# SnapVac3D: A fast 3D plotting software for designing vacuum chambers
+# SnapVac3D: Rapid 3D plotting for vacuum chamber design

 [SnapVac3D](https://github.com/c0deta1ker/SnapVac3D) is a cutting-edge app that enables users to effortlessly design custom vacuum chambers in 3D with exceptional precision and speed.
 Seamlessly browse through your designs to ensure feasibility, then save them as text files and PNGs for easy retrieval or sharing with your preferred vacuum supplier.
 Crafting your perfect vacuum chamber has never been more accessible!